bagaking/DGIPs/DGIPS/dgip-200:non-fungible-tokens.md

 ## Abstract

-The following standard allows for the implementation of a standard API for non-fungible tokens(nfts) within an dgame center.
+The following standard allows for the implementation of a standard API for non-fungible tokens(nfts) within a dgame center.
 This standard provides basic functionality to issue/transfer/burn/occupy/release nfts.

 ## NFT-ID